 The below-animated picture will show a simple example of using indirect addressing.
 This will use the MOVE instruction and transfer a word indirectly to output word V100.
 V[V0] means that the value in V0 will point to the V memory to get the value to move.
 You can think of this as a pointer for the memory location to move.

 Of course, we need to monitor V0.
 Our values are in sequence from V1 to V6.
 We need to ensure that V0 is always in the range from 1 to 6.

 Let’s take a look at a program sample using the Do-more Designer Software.
 We will set up the sequence similar to the animation above but expand the program.

-Just like above we will set up the pointer at V0 and the output at V100 memory locations.
+Just like above, we will set up the pointer at V0 and the output at V100 memory locations.
 V1 to V37 will hold our output data sequence.
-This is outputs that we want to set on each event and/or time frame.
+These are outputs that we want to set on each event and/or time frame.
 You can see some of the registers and the corresponding values.
 These are set as a hexadecimal value.
 The following link will provide a review of the numbering systems in the PLC.
 (WHAT EVERYBODY OUGHT TO KNOW ABOUT PLC (PROGRAMMABLE LOGIC CONTROLLER) NUMBERING SYSTEMS)

 This is the logic to set up the move instruction.
 The source is V[V0] which means the pointer is V0 in this memory area.
 The destination will be V100.